JFMnrke/Chronicle/PROJECT_CONTEXT.md

 They may:

+- Help users navigate their attention in ways that align with the goals, projects, and identity they have explicitly chosen.
 - Read all public project documentation.
 - Propose improvements, alternatives, and new ideas.
 - Identify inconsistencies and outdated information.